Mathématique: Chapter 61

 Nothing was forthcoming.

-“That tracks,” he muttered, pocketing his phone and sending a fiery look into empty air.
+“That tracks.”
+He pocketed his phone and sent a fiery look into empty air.

-As the first diners began to enter the dining room, Rush strode over to the piano, sat down, and launched straight into the Bach Prelude he’d been working up not an hour before.
+As the first diners entered the dining room, Rush strode to the piano, sat, and launched into the Bach Prelude he’d been working up not an hour before.
 It went well, but didn’t last him long.
-He played it through twice, then transitioned straight into Schubert’s Impromptu in G-Flat Major.
+He played it through twice, then transitioned into Schubert’s Impromptu in G-Flat Major.

-His classical crossfade caught the attention of one of the diners seated at the nearest table.
-A blond man with an affable demeanor and an aggressive leather jacket gave him a subtle thumbs up.
+His classical crossfade caught the attention of the diner at the nearest table: a blond man with an affable demeanor and an aggressive leather jacket gave him a subtle thumbs up.

 Rush smiled faintly at him.

-The blond’s dinner companion brought a hand to his face, seemed to gather himself, then looked deliberately away from Rush, out at the rest of leather-clad clientele.
-The blond-haired man glanced at his companion, then back at Rush, and shrugged, as if in subtle apology.
+The blond’s dinner companion brought a hand to his face, seemed to gather himself, then looked deliberately away from Rush, scanning the rest of the leather-clad clientele.
+The blond man glanced at his companion, then back at Rush.
+He shrugged, as if in subtle apology.

 Odd.

-It was a bit late for anyone to be joining the first seating.
+(Bit late for anyone to be joining the first seating.)

-Four of the nine were women: a blonde with close-cropped hair, wearing a royal blue pant suit; a redhead, with piles of curls, in a dress that was short and green; a brunette, her hair pinned into an elegant french twist, wearing a chic black skirt with a tailored jacket; and a raven-haired woman, her long hair cascading down her back, dressed in a burgundy sheath and heeled boots.
+Four of the nine were women: a blonde with close-cropped hair, wearing a royal blue pantsuit; a redhead with piles of curls in a short, green dress; a brunette, her hair pinned into an elegant french twist, wearing a chic black skirt with a tailored jacket; and a raven-haired woman, loose black tresses cascading down her back, dressed in a burgundy sheath and heeled boots.

-Five of the nine were men: dressed in form-fitting tailored suits; all of them well-built, strikingly attractive, and sporting determined facial expressions.
+Five of them were men: dressed in form-fitting tailored suits; all of them well-built, attractive, and sporting determined facial expressions.
 They carried themselves well, with a wide streak of on-her-majesty’s-secret-service in their bearing.

-The entire room turned to watch the Party of Nine as they moved forward, forming a loose cluster behind the man with spiked dark hair who was, of all of them, doing the best James Bond impression.
+The whole room turned to watch the Party of Nine as they strode forward, forming a loose cluster behind a man with spiked dark hair who was, of all of them, doing the best James Bond impression.
 He seemed like—their leader?

 They approached the tables seriously.
 Silently.